Chapter 6: In the Wilds by the Xap'yu

 To witness a land anticipating

-Something new, something fresh, something unseen;
+Something new, something fresh, something unseen.

-But beneath the land stirs old cadavers,
+But beneath the land stirs old cadavers

-Poised to kill their unborn murderers.
+Poised to kill their unborn murderers;

 Though he tried his best to contemplate, Jyevodirr’s incessant questioning wasn’t helping him form an objective opinion.
-Clad in his thin, daytime clothing, Jyevodirr was far too energetic for the morning and for Rraos.
+Clad in some thin, daytime clothing, Jyevodirr was far too energetic for the morning and for Rraos.

 “So, you’re telling me that only the best among the Arroxatha are considered as part of the Zax’syilava Ziggoyeth?
-But how do you even decide your ranks?”
+Then how do you even decide your ranks?”
 Jyevodirr asked, his gait nearly frolicsome and light-footed despite the enormous baggage he was carrying.

 Rraos sighed.
 He was certain that R’vag and Jyevodirr had to be partly wild animals.
 How else could they be so energetic, so immune to the cold this early in the morning?
-Granted, it was not that cold, but the time of day had to count for something, no?
+Granted, it was not that cold yet, but the time of day had to count for something, no?
 What abomination could be immune to the weakening, depressing effects of early morning?

-But regardless of his feelings on the matter, he had to answer.
-He had no clue why he needed to; only a nagging feeling nudged him towards entertaining the torture.
+Regardless of his feelings on the matter, he had to answer Jyevodirr’s question.
+He had no clue why he needed to; only a nagging feeling nudged him towards entertaining this torture.
+What could he do but obey?
+It was early morning, after all!

 Jyevodirr laughed.
 Rraos groaned.